 All corporations and LLCs in Georgia are required to have and maintain a registered agent.

 The registered agent is a party that is physically located in the state of Georgia that will receive important notices and service of process (which means to accept papers that start a lawsuit) on behalf of the LLC.

-Georgia Statute Title 14, Chapter 11 states that an LLC Operating Agreement is optional.
-Despite the Operating Agreement not being required, it is recommended to have one as it can help to prevent disputes among members and protect the LLC’s legal status.
+Despite the operating agreement not being required, it is recommended to have one, especially for multi-member LLCs, as it can help to prevent disputes among members and protect the LLC’s legal status.

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number or FEIN) is a unique 9-digit tax identification number that is assigned by the Internal Revenue Service (IRS).

 If the LLC isn’t required to get an EIN (though you can still get one), the LLC will use the social security number of the business owner.